ToolJet/ToolJet/README.md

-ToolJet is an **open-source low-code framework** to build and deploy internal tools quickly with minimal engineering effort.
-ToolJet's drag and drop frontend builder allows you to build complicated responsive frontends within minutes.
-You can also connect to your data sources, such as databases ( PostgreSQL, MongoDB, Elasticsearch & more), API endpoints (ToolJet supports importing OpenAPI spec & OAuth2 authorization), SaaS tools (Stripe, Slack, Google Sheets, Airtable, Notion & more) and object storage services ( S3, GCS, Minio, etc ) to fetch and write data.
+ToolJet is an **open-source low-code framework** to build and deploy internal tools with minimal engineering effort.
+ToolJet's drag and drop frontend builder allows you to create complex, responsive frontends within minutes.
+Additionally, you can integrate various data sources, including databases like PostgreSQL, MongoDB, and Elasticsearch; API endpoints with OpenAPI spec and OAuth2 support; SaaS tools such as Stripe, Slack, Google Sheets, Airtable, and Notion; as well as object storage services like S3, GCS, and Minio, to fetch and write data.

+⭐ If you find ToolJet useful, please consider giving us a star on GitHub!
+Your support helps us continue to innovate and deliver exciting features.

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/tooljet/tooljet-ce)
 ![GitHub contributors](https://img.shields.io/github/contributors/tooljet/tooljet)